Environment Setup

 conf/

-my_3306.cnf # MySQL config
+my_3306.cnf # MySQL configuration

-php.ini # PHP config
+php.ini # PHP configuration

-httpd_8080.conf # Apache config
+httpd_8080.conf # Apache configuration

-nginx_80.conf # Nginx config
+nginx_80.conf # Nginx configuration

 These files can be included in your project for team environment sharing.